Every month, thousands of people are released from prison with just a plastic bag of belongings and nowhere to go.

 This is not only a huge waste of human potential – it’s also causing more crime and placing huge strain on public spending.

-We’re calling on the government to reshape release for people leaving prison, to reduce reoffending and give people a real chance to change.
+We’re calling on the government to reshape release for people leaving prison, to reduce reoffending and give people a real chance to thrive.

 Watch this video featuring former Switchback Trainees Luke, Fadel, Brian and Patrick to find out more: